 - The cats will gather around the food source and a kitty colony might form.

 - That cat colony will make babies and due to a limited gene pool, some kittens might be born unhealthy and sick, with physical defects.
+But this is only an issue if you don’t neuter the cats which you should.

 - The cats will depend on you for food and they will stay hungry if you suddenly stop feeding them for whatever reason.